-Individuals need not make reservations, however, groups should schedule their visits with the Observatory Chair.
+Individuals need not make reservations, however, youth groups should schedule their visits with the Youth & Small Group Coordinator.
 See below for visiting hours and contact information.

 The observatory is a large classroom, and contains a sales and promotion desk, and a library of books and periodicals which are available to the membership.

 Sperry Observatory is open to the public every Friday evening throughout the year.
 On many Fridays, we conduct an informal talk which is always followed by viewing of celestial objects through the two large telescopes, weather permitting.